rmosolgo/lingo/README.md

 # Lingo

-A parser generator for Crystal.
+A parser generator for Crystal, inspired by Parslet.

 ## TODO

-- Build a tree of named results
+- [ ] Build a tree of named results
-- Implement a visitor to transform results
+- [ ] Implement a visitor to transform results
 - [ ] not-predicate (!)
 - [ ] and-predicate (&)
 - [ ] repeat (+, *)